AstroTechies/astroneermodding/docs/guides/addingMissions.rst

 Adding Mission Trailhead to the Mod
 -----------------------------------

-As usual cook the content and move it to the mod folder, ``metadata.json`` will be used from :doc:`developingFirstMod` with some changes.
+As usual cook the content and move it to the mod folder, ``metadata.json`` will be used from :doc:`kitModding` with some changes.

 We need to add this to our metadata for the modloader to add it into Astroneer mission system.